uwescience/hsistem-cloud101/_episodes/03-computing-notebooks.md

 Now, we have data inside our cloud machine.
 Let's see how we can do some computing with this data.

-To install Python-related software, we'll make sure that our machine has the
+To install Python-related software, we'll make sure that our machine has the packages required for us to work with.

 - Install miniconda